University

 Postgraduate Certificate or Diploma

-The Postgraduate Certificate in Geospatial Data Science (PGCertGDS) programme equips students with a foundational knowledge of geospatial science and technology at postgraduate level.
-It can be a stepping-stone to a professional master’s degree or a one year professional qualification.
+The Postgraduate Certificate in Geospatial Data Science (PGCertGDS) prepares students with foundational knowledge of geospatial science and technologies at postgraduate level.

 If English is not your first language, you are also required to meet UC's Postgraduate language requirements.
 See how to provide your English language evidence to UC.
 If you need help meeting these requirements, or would like to practise your English skills before studying, UC offers English for Academic Purposes (EAP) language programmes.